TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

 }
 ```

 What a mess, right?
-Actually, we have 40+ of such child controllers classes.
-Then we add/remove single service in the `AbstractController::__construct()` method... and **we have to update all 40+ child classes**.
+Actually, we have 40+ of such child controller classes.
+Then we add/remove a single service in the `AbstractController::__construct()` method... and **we have to update all 40+ child classes**.

 <br>

-Instead, the abstract class should use `#[Require]`, `@required` autowire to promote clear and easy to use constructor injection in child classes with isolated dependencies:
+Instead, the abstract class should use `#[Require]`, and `@required` autowire to promote clear and easy-to-use constructor injection in child classes with isolated dependencies:

 ```php
 final class ProjectController extends AbstractController